lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 What does it mean for a programmer to have found the essence of a problem?
 It means that they can then create one solution, and reuse it in all – this is
-key: not some, not many, but *all* – of the specializations of the problem.
-E.g. the solution for SuccessorProblem *must* work for SuccessorOfFortyOneProblem, and all possible instances of SuccessorProblem.
+key: not some, not many, but *all* – of the specializations of the problem. e.g. the solution for SuccessorProblem *must* work for SuccessorOfFortyOneProblem, and all of the possible instances of SuccessorProblem.

-What I propose then is that you frame your conversation in terms of "essential vs. non-essential", instead of "abstract vs. concrete", at least internally, as a way to keep yourself, and your team, on the right track.
+What I propose then is that you frame your conversation in terms of essential vs. non-essential, instead of abstract vs. concrete, at least internally, as a way to keep yourself, and your team, on the right track.

 ## On concreteness

 Where does "concreteness" enter the picture, anyway?

-Well, if "abstract" corresponds to "essential", then I guess "concrete" corresponds to "non-essential".
+If "abstract" corresponds to "essential", then I guess "concrete" corresponds to "non-essential."

-However, the `successor_of_forty_one` function could very well be essential to *somebody*'s problem.
+But that's odd.
+The `successor_of_forty_one` function could very well be essential to *somebody*'s problem.
-It's certainly addressing the essence of SuccessorOfFortyOneProblem!
+It's certainly solving the essence of SuccessorOfFortyOneProblem!

 That's where a crucial question in this discussion is revealed.
 A question that most people skip over when they decide to megaphone their advice and rants on software design (e.g. "Don't abstract!", etc.) Namely: **What is the problem?**

-## On identifying the problem
+## Identifying the problem

-Whatever the problem is, it has an essential part, and a non-essential part.
+Whatever your problem is, it has an essential part, and a non-essential part.

-If, in your software design brainstorm, you replace "abstract vs. concrete" with "essential vs. non-essential", then any further discussion will **necessarily** have to take place in the context of a well-defined problem, in order to even make sense at all.
+If, in your software design brainstorm, you replace abstract vs. concrete with essential vs. non-essential, then any further discussion will **necessarily** have to take place in the context of a well-defined problem, in order to even make sense at all.